roguesupport-scott/Machine-Learning-Stock-Trading-Bot/README.md

       --> Chose the random forest regressor model for its powerful prediction capability on short term forecasts and limited data
       --> Lacking data (merely 3 months worth of stock price history) discouraged implementing other model (free open data was used)
-      --> Random forest regressor had the highest score --> Train 80% of the data and tested 20%
+      --> Random forest regressor had the highest score --> Train 80% of the data and test 20%
       --> Predicts the stock's price for the next 20 business days and return the maximum price multiplied by it's confidence level

 c.) __main__.py -- Executing Trade on Alpaca (https://alpaca.markets/)